-- The overall responsible operator had been designated for each subsystem.
-James Learn is the designated overall responsible operator for the Wiarton drinking water system. - Operators in charge had been designated for all subsystems which comprised the drinking-water system. - All operators possessed the required certification. - Only certified operators made adjustments to the treatment equipment.
+- The overall responsible operator had been designated for each subsystem. - James Learn is the designated overall responsible operator for the Wiarton drinking water system. - Operators in charge had been designated for all subsystems which comprised the drinking-water system. - Records provided for review indicate that the OA operators appear to be the only persons who are adjusting water treatment equipment and processes at the water treatment plant. - All operators possessed the required certification. - Only certified operators made adjustments to the treatment equipment.